Dark Gathering: Anime

 In July 2022, it was announced that the series would receive an anime television series adaptation.
 It was produced by OLM and directed by Hiroshi Ikehata, with scripts written by Shigeru Murakoshi, and music composed by Kohta Yamamoto, Shun Narita, and Yūsuke Seo.
 The two-consecutive cours series aired from July 10 to December 25, 2023, on Tokyo MX and other networks.
 (Note: Tokyo MX listed the series premiere on July 9, 2023, at 25:05, which is effectively July 10 at 1:05 a.m.
 JST.)
-The opening theme song is "Kakuriyo" (幽世), performed by Luz, while the ending theme songs are "Haiiro" (灰色) for the first cours, and "Intaglio" (インタリオ, Intario) for the second cours, both performed by Kana Hanazawa.
+The opening theme song is "Kakuriyo" (幽世), performed by Luz, and the ending theme songs are "Haiiro" (灰色) for the first cours, and "Intaglio" (インタリオ, Intario) for the second cours, both performed by Kana Hanazawa.

 Sentai Filmworks licensed the series, and produced an English dub, which premiered on December 10, 2023.
 Muse Communication licensed the series in Asia-Pacific.

 In October 2025, a second season was announced to be in production, with the main staff and cast returning to reprise their roles.
+It is set to premiere in 2027.